-In the epilogue language of the fiscal year 2006 Bond Bill, an amendment was passed by the General Assembly that established the Delaware Certified Thoroughbred Program for the purpose of enhancing the quantity of thoroughbred foals and/or yearlings stabled within Delaware.
+Epilogue language in fiscal year 2006 Bond Bill, an amendment was passed by the General Assembly that established the Delaware Certified Thoroughbred Program for the purpose of enhancing the quantity of thoroughbred foals and/or yearlings stabled within Delaware.
 This legislation, amended in 2008 and 2021, requires the Lottery to withhold \$1,500,000 of funds annually (\$500,000 from the State General Fund, \$750,000 from Purses, and \$250,000 from Video Commissions) and remit these funds to the Delaware Certified Thoroughbred Program.